CesarPiresSevero/tinynoise/readme.md

 val = seeds[seed_counter] = 65321 = 1111111100101001
 ```

-2. Square the current "val"  value to get twice the size (32 bit now)
+2. Square the current value to get twice the size (in this example, from 16 bit to 32 bit).

 ```
 val = val * val = 11111110010100101011010010010001
 ```

-3. Select the output based on the gama factor.
-Gama, same as seed counter, gets updated every loop, being that the maximum is the number of bits precision, this case 16 (0 to 15)
+3. Crop the current sample based on the gama factor.
+Gama, same as seed counter, gets updated by 1 every loop, being that the maximum is the number of bits, this case 16 bits (0 to 15).

 ```
 11111110010100101011010010010001